jjcyz/topic-modeling/README.md

 3. Convergence behavior depends on K
 4. Training time increases with K

-## Contributing

-Feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Based on the EM algorithm for mixture models